ccubed/AngelBot/docs/source/index.rst

 Usage
 =====

 Usage has per server settings now.
-Give me a bit to write that documentation.
-For now, you can use $ and any of the commands listed.
-The $ is the global default command prefix but you can set a server prefix once you add the bot...Or well you can once I code it in.
+This is written.
+See configuration.

 Global Commands
 ===============

-I'm rewriting this module to conform to the command factory standards I've created.
-So this one will come with the next update.
+Part of configuration.

 Where's Music
 =============